 Gavin Cologne-Brookes is the author of several books and essays.
-These include two books on William Styron, a book on the novels of Joyce Carol Oates, and a book on the work of Bruce Springsteen.
+Subjects include John Steinbeck, William Styron, Joyce Carol Oates, Bruce Springsteen, and Polish Painting.
 His writing combines literary and cultural criticism, and narrative nonfiction focusing on travel and memoir.

 Gavin is also an oil painter.
 Works of his are in collections in the United States and Europe.
 His portraits also feature as part of publications.
 He has a related interest in photographing places, people and wildlife.
 He sees writing, painting and photography as interconnected ways of examining, reflecting upon, and honouring our world.

-Gavin has given talks in Luxembourg, Germany, Turkey, Romania, Kenya, Spain, Portugal, Brazil, Uruguay and across the United States; conducted a soutenance (PhD public viva) in France; and travelled in South America and Africa.
-His subject matter is often connected with his writing, and merges literary and cultural commentary with history, politics, philosophy and memoir.
+Gavin has given talks in Luxembourg, Germany, Turkey, Romania, Kenya, Spain, Portugal, Brazil, Uruguay and across the United States.
+He’s conducted a soutenance (PhD public viva) in France, and travelled elsewhere in Europe, Canada, South America and Africa.
+His talks merge literary and cultural commentary with history, politics, philosophy and memoir.

 American Lonesome: The Work of Bruce Springsteen (2018)